 Customize your career plan with the help of a Career Coach

 The Career Center is open all summer, for current students and recent grads, and we want to help you make a plan that aligns with your specific interests, goals and industries of interest.
 Now, more than ever, you need to be tapping into the Career Center resources and working with the career coaches.
-Summer drop-in hours are hosted Monday - Thursday from 2:00-4:00 pm, check the Handshake events page for the zoom link to pop in.
+Summer drop-in hours are hosted Tuesday - Thursday from noon-2:00 pm, check the Handshake events page for the zoom link to pop in.
 You can also continue to schedule 1-on-1 appointments all summer.
 You don’t have to do this alone, we are here to help.